tuya/tuya-homebridge/README.md

 | 2406 | skill id invalid | <ul><li>Cloud project created before May 25, 2021: Your cloud project on the [Tuya IoT Platform](https://iot.tuya.com/cloud/) should be created after May 25, 2021.
 Otherwise, you need to create a new project.
 For more information, see [Operation on the Tuya IoT Platform](https://developer.tuya.com/en/docs/iot/migrate-from-an-older-version?id=Kamee9wtbd00b#title-3-Operation%20on%20the%20Tuya%20IoT%20Platform). </li><li> Cloud project created after May 25, 2021, but it is not associated with your **TuyaSmart** or **SmartLife** app account.
 Please associated it in the Tuya IoT platform.
 For more information, see [Link devices by app account](https://developer.tuya.com/en/docs/iot/Platform_Configuration_smarthome?id=Kamcgamwoevrx#title-3-Link%20devices%20by%20app%20account). </li></ul></li></ul>|
 | 28841105 | No permissions.
 This project is not authorized to call this API | You have not authorized your cloud project to use the required APIs.
 Subscribe to the following required [API products](https://developer.tuya.com/en/docs/iot/applying-for-api-group-permissions?id=Ka6vf012u6q76#title-2-Subscribe%20to%20cloud%20products) and [authorize your project to use them](https://developer.tuya.com/en/docs/iot/applying-for-api-group-permissions?id=Ka6vf012u6q76#title-3-Authorize%20projects%20to%20call%20the%20cloud%20product).   <ul><li>Authorization</li><li>Smart Home Devices Management</li><li>Smart Home Family Management</li><li>Smart Home Scene Linkage</li><li>Smart Home Data Service</li><li>Device Status Notification</li></ul> |

+## FAQ

+**Q: Will I be billed after the 1-year free trial of the API product expires?**

+A: After expiration, you can renew the subscription for free.
+The Trial Edition allows you to use all free API products but puts limits on the quota of API calls.
+For more information about the quota, see [Pricing](https://developer.tuya.com/en/docs/iot/membership-service?id=K9m8k45jwvg9j).

 ## Users

 If you are a smart home geek and have a bundle of devices from different platforms, this step-by-step tutorial will help you make devices HomeKit-enabled and then develop Tuya Homebridge plugins.